 - BOLT v2 has louder beeps than v1.

-Did you notice any other difference I didn’t mention?
+Did you notice any other difference that I didn’t mention?
 Let me know in the comments.

 My Verdict